 The extension of the Prado Museum was opened in 2008.
 The Spanish architect Rafael Moneo connected the famous museum with the monastery of San Jeronimo behind it by an underground entrance.
 Next to the monastery is a red brick building (photo).
 In this building is the cloister of the monastery, covered by a glass roof.

 The residential tower by MVRDV Architects was completed in 2005.
 In contrast to the surrounding residential buildings with closed patio, the house is extroverted and offers a garden with a view at 40 m height, in Spanish "Mirador".
 Above the four storey high observation deck, there are another 4 storeys of apartments.
 The access routes can be recognized as red elements on the facade.

 The American architects Philip Johnson & John Burgee created the two oblique towers on the Plaza de Castilla in 1996.
-The 114 m high office towers are inclined by 15 degrees.
+The 114 meter high office towers are inclined by 15 degrees.
+Since the two towers are exactly opposite, they together form a gate, which is why the square is also called "Puerta de Europa".
+In the background you can see the high-rise buildings of the "Cuatro Torres".

 The "Faro de Moncloa" is a 100 m high TV tower opened in 1992.
 The architect of the eccentric tower was Salvador Pérez Arroyo.
 In 2005, the high-rise building of "Torre Windsor" on the famous "Paseo de la Castellana" partially collapsed by a fire.
 Then all the towers of Madrid were tested for their fire protection and the stairwell of the "Faro de Moncloa" had to be widened.
 In 2015 the observation platform was reopened.